- gmccord@ucsd.edu

 Associate Teaching Professor and Associate Dean

-McCord directs the SDG Policy Initiative at GPS, which uses the Sustainable Development Goals (SDGs) as a framework for bringing together policymakers and researchers to inform evidence-based solutions for a sustainable future.
-He is a senior advisor to the Sustainable Development Solutions Network, and advises developing country governments on policies to meet the SDGs using data-driven approaches.
+McCord directs the SDG Policy Initiative at the School of Global Policy and Strategy (GPS), which uses the Sustainable Development Goals as a framework to support policymakers with data-driven, evidence-based solutions for a sustainable future.
+He is a senior advisor to the Sustainable Development Solutions Network and has advised national and subnational governments around the world.

-McCord serves as associate dean of Student Affairs at the School of Global Policy and Strategy, as well as associate teaching professor of economics.
-He teaches courses including Microeconomics for Policy and Management, GIS & Spatial Data Analysis and Advanced GIS & Remote Sensing.
+At GPS, McCord serves as associate dean of Student Affairs as well as associate teaching professor of economics.
+He teaches courses including Microeconomics for Policy and Management, GIS & Spatial Data Analysis and Spatial Analysis for Sustainable Development.
+He is also director of the Certificate in Spatial Analysis program at GPS.

 Education and CV